 Time Out listed Capital Bee's Brockley honey amongst the top six best London Honeys.
-The work of Capital Bee has recently been featured in articles in the Sunday Times Magazine, the Guardian, Waitrose Magazine, House Beautiful, ITV 3 and lots of other magazines and documentaries.
+The work of Capital Bee has recently been featured in articles in the Sunday Times Magazine, the Guardian, Waitrose Magazine, the Economist, House Beautiful, ITV 3 and lots of other magazines and documentaries.
 Capital Bee has also been kindly awarded the Environmental Business Award for 2013 by London Borough of Lewisham.

 Capital Bee maintains hives in Greenwich for Greenwich University and has hives in Greenwich Royal Park and also a large apiary in Brockley.
 The Greenwich Mausoleum site is of great historical interest as it is by the old mausoleum where some of Nelson's great admirals are buried, such as Admiral Hardy.To see this apiary site and others check out this fab video by Superimpose mag of the bees www.vimeo.com/25756911 or their site at www.superimposemag.com/2011/06/capital-bee/ Capital Bee also sets up and runs beehives for companies, charities and individuals.
 Capital Bee has an apiary on the roof of St Ermin's Hotel in St James Park and also for Capital Symonds in Covent Garden, and for Fox School in Notting Hill as well as for several other central London institutions and individuals.

 For those of you who would like to try your hand at producing your own honey, we also sell and deliver bees direct to your door to minimise stress for you and the bees.
 If you are looking fo a nucleus colony, you can reserve a nucleus for mid June as the May batch has sold out.
 We can also arrange a bee-sitting service if you are away on holiday.